JAPANESE PRINT APPRAISALS – FREE

 - We apply USPAP* strictly only to our formal written and payed for appraisals.
 We will define in the appraisal cover USPAP is used.
 In informal appraisals such as online appraisals oral appraisals by meeting or by telephone, informal approximate ("ballpark") appraisals and so on USPAP is not strictly used.

-- For example an online or an appraisal were we have not been able to see and physically examine the object is not an USPAP appraisal, but a general approximate ("ballpark") valuation based on the information supplied by the client.
+- For example an online or an appraisal were we have not been able to see and physically examine the object is not an USPAP appraisal, but a general approximate ("ballpark") valuation based on the information supplied by the client based on the image.
+On inspection of the actual item there might be a correction of the appraised.
+Sometimes the revised value can be increased due to merits of the item not apparent in the photograph or revised downwards because of defects not easily distinguishable in the image.

 - We can appraise and make an evaluation of whole collections of Japanese art, Japanese woodblock prints and/or individual fine and valuable Japanese prints, paintings and books on location.
 We can visit you.
 We travel in East Asia (sometimes Australia) once a month, USA and Europe every second month.
 We can deliver the appraisal in any format required.